teacher-guides/teacher-guides.github.io/_posts/2015-04-4-plaint-text.markdown

 Will give you this when viewed as a web page. *Note the popup at the bottom.*
 ![Link with title](./images/link_with_title.png)

 As you write your document and the links mount up you may find that overall readability is compromised.
-Links are a generally messy affair to have littering your document.
+Links are a generally messy affair to have littered around your document.
 This is especially true of you have extra long links such as the one highlighted below.

 	[Google Docs](http://www.google.co.uk/url?sa=t&rct=j&q=&esrc=s&source=web&c
 	d=1&cad=rja&uact=8&ved=0CCIQFjAA&url=http%3A%2F%2Fwww.google.co.uk%2Fdocs%2